Hayward Housing Navigation Center

 - Sleep on the streets in cars, in abandoned properties, or in other places not meant for people to live.

-On January 31, 2017, 397 people experiencing homelessness were counted in Hayward.
+On January 30, 2019, 487 people experiencing homelessness were counted in Hayward.
+This was a 23% increase in homelessness since the 2017 count.

-- 1% (~4 people) reported they were not interested in housing.
+- 8% reported they were not interested in housing.

 Hayward has two homeless shelters for families and women with children.
 We have a need for shelter for homeless individuals or coupled adults without children.